cloudacademy/java-tdd-bitcoinconverter/README.md

 ## Notes

-This branch (step6) refactors the single GitHub Action workflow into seperate Dev and Prod GitHub Action workflows - the Dev workflow generates a unit test code coverage report and forwards it automatically into https://coveralls.io/ for viewing and analysis - the Prod workflow is used to produce releases
+This branch (step6) refactors the [GitHub Action](https://github.com/cloudacademy/java-tdd-bitcoinconverter/tree/step6/.github/workflows) workflow into seperate Dev and Prod GitHub Action workflows - the Dev workflow generates a unit test code coverage report and forwards it automatically into https://coveralls.io/ for viewing and analysis - the Prod workflow is used to produce releases

 **Dev**